antovska14/grafixoft-internship-program-homeworks/README.md

-# Repository for the Grafixoft Internship Program homeworks.
+# Repository for the High Quality Code homeworks, part of the Grafixoft Internship Program.